LUNAR CAMPFIRES

 2021

-Time and time again, report – This event aimed at speaking back to the National Youth Trends reports key findings and provided a humanistic approach of what the findings show.
+This event reported key findings and provided a humanistic approach of what the findings show.
 By doing this, we hoped to raise cultural awareness of heritage organisations’ audiences and provoke a collaborative approach to moving forward.

 2021